-Money saving challenges are an excellent way to develop smart saving habits that’ll help you reach your goals that much faster.
+Setting yourself a money saving challenge is an excellent way to develop smart saving habits that’ll help you reach your goals that much faster.
 Whether you’re saving up for the end of year holiday period, creating an emergency fund for your family or working towards a specific goal, these nifty saving techniques are an excellent place to start!

 Savings: $496.00 in one month